How TSA PreCheck Works

 How to Apply for TSA PreCheck

-To apply for TSA PreCheck, you will need to fill out a short online application and then schedule an in-person appointment at an enrollment center.
+To apply for TSA PreCheck, you will need to fill out a short online application that takes only five minutes to complete, and then schedule an in-person appointment at an enrollment center.

 The in-person appointment takes about ten minutes and includes a background check and fingerprinting.

 The Twin Cities TSA PreCheck Enrollment Centers